Scholarships and Funding

 Students are encouraged to participate in the department's postgraduate student-staff liaison committee (SSLC).
 The committee is student-led, with representation from all year groups and research groups, and meets together with staff representatives each term to discuss feedback and postgraduate issues.
 The committee is also responsible for social activities, including termly PGR Pizza lunch, CDT social excursions, PGR Boardgames evenings, and more.

 Our students are funded and encouraged to take up technical and transferable skills training alongside the research element of their studies.
 We also organise a welcome event and induction activities at the start of term to orient new students.

-Students are invited for an induction and welcome event, e.g., in the scenic English countryside.
+Students are invited for an induction and welcome event.
+This is now online but pre-covid it was done in the scenic English countryside.
 The activities include an overview of the PhD process and administrative matters, lectures by various departmental research groups, mini tutorials on fundamental and advanced topics, panel sessions with students at different stages of their PhDs, team-based hackathons, and social events.
 A further formal induction event takes place on campus, introducing our students to our administrative and IT staff.
 Students are trained to build online webpages and maintain their professional skills portfolio.
 The Doctoral College provides additional information and support.

 Taught ModulesAll students are encouraged to make use of training opportunities and modules available in the department and in the university.
 A variety of taught modules are available along with online material, and postgraduate students are welcome to audit or attend.
 Students can discuss with their supervisor to decide which module(s) would help most for the breadth and depth of their research studies.